 Broadly, I am interested in an understanding of information that goes beyond just communication.
 Our lab seeks to attain this understanding through a mix of thought and laboratory experiments.
-Current topics of interest include fundamental and practical understanding of circuits for processing and communicating information; flow of information in neuronal systems; and understanding information and its use by exploring the union of control and communication.
+Current topics of interest include fundamental and practical understanding of circuits for processing and communicating information; flow of information in neural systems and neural interfaces; and understanding information and its use by exploring the union of control and communication.
 Find a short bio here.

 Our new Lab Webpage is up!
 We are looking for 1-2 undergraduate students, 1-2 MS students, and 1-2 Ph.D. students.
 Drop me an email if you're interested!